 The point in an exercise program where no additional progress is being made (gains in strength, weight loss, increased endurance, etc.).

-There you have it: 20 of the most frequently used fitness definitions and terms in strength training!
-This is a great list to refer to if you ever get confused about the fitness definition about certain strength training words, so be sure to bookmark this page for future reference!
+There you have it: 20 of the most frequently used terms in strength training!
+This is a great list to refer to if you ever get confused about strength training words, so be sure to bookmark this page for future reference!

 Do all of these words make sense, or are there any that you want me to explain further?
-Share your thoughts in the comments below, and if you have friends who need help learning the fitness definition, be sure to share this article with them!
+Share your thoughts in the comments below, and if you have friends who need help learning strength training words, be sure to share this article with them!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!